-Once you have verified that your phone will work in Germany, you can either pick one up in Germany (although they are hard to find), or through a retailer in your home state before your trip.
+Once you have verified that your phone will work in Germany, you can either pick one up in Germany (although they are hard to find) or through a retailer in your home state before your trip.

-Having everything before your leave is advantageous as you can give your new German phone number prior to your departure and also you will be ready to use the service as soon as you land.
+Having everything before your leave is advantageous as you can give your new German phone number before your departure and also you will be ready to use the service as soon as you land.
 The SIM card will have some initial outgoing talk time on it (incoming is always free).

 Rent a Cell Phone